-This is The Festival Roundup as printed in our August 2018 issue, the most recent roundup can be found here, our Interactive Event Calendar is located at the bottom of the same page.
-There you may add information about your own events.
+This is The Festival Roundup as printed in our August 2018 issue, the most recent roundup can be found in the current issue or on the main menu.

 BIX BEIDERBECKE MEMORIAL JAZZ FESTIVAL (Davenport, IA) – Aug.
 2-4

 The 2018 Bix Beiderbecke Festival will be held again this year at the Rhythm City Casino Resort in north Davenport.
 The 47th annual Bix event will offer festival concerts in its Event Center, and boasts three restaurants on-site, free parking (with valet parking available), and is the festival host hotel and a major sponsor of the event.
 The Resort is in close proximity to many shopping and outside-of-venue dining options.
 (Festival-goers may make reservations at the RCCR by calling 1-844-852-4386 or 563-328-8000.
 There are a limited number of rooms in the Bix “Block” at the Rhythm City Casino Resort; if calling, ask for a room for the “Bix Fest.”)

 Scheduled bands include The Fats Waller Legacy (All-Star) Band (with Jeff Barnhart, Hal Smith, and Dave Bennett, and others); The Benny Goodman Trio (with Jeff, Hal, & Dave); The Fat Babies (Chicago); Josh Duffee’s All-Star Graystone Monarchs; Miss Jubilee and the Humdingers (St. Louis); and The Wolverines (Minneapolis).

 2018 SATCHMO SUMMERFEST (New Orleans, LA) – Aug.
 3-5